This is a Title About Glide

 002 / UNCOVERING CLIENT NEEDS

-Our early observations showed us that people tend to describe Glide based on its two most popular services:
+Our early observations - including a trip to Glide's famous Sunday celebration, and a tour of their cafeteria - showed us that people tend to describe Glide based on those two popular services:

 A free meals program